Valiton Technology Radar

 Snowplow Analytics is an open-source enterprise event-level analytics platform that enables data collection from multiple platforms for advanced data analytics.
 At the moment we see Snowplow as the most suitable building block for data collection, in order to be able to detach from large paid analytics products.

 Cypress is a fast and reliable tool for testing anything that runs in a browser.
-The developer friendly interface and its possibilities around time travelling while making it easy to debug makes this our tool of choice in that area.
+The developer friendly interface and its possibilities around time travelling while making it easy to debug makes this currently our tool of choice.

 With the Elastic Stack, we can reliably and securely capture data from any source and in any format, and then search, analyze, and visualize it in real time.

 We have long separated keys and secrets from source code management in our development process.
 We already use the in-house service KMS in our AWS projects for the Secrets as a Service approach.
 With Hashicorp Vault, we would also like to use a tool for the central management of secrets where we do not operate in the AWS Cloud.
 After the recent events it might also be an alternative to LastPass to address issues like sharing credentials within a team.